-Abell 1201 is a massive galaxy cluster at z=0.169 with a brightest cluster galaxy (BCG) that acts as a gravitational lens to a background source at z=0.451.
-The lensing configuration is unusual, with a single bright arc formed at small radius (~2 arcsec), where stars and dark matter are both expected to contribute substantially to the total lensing mass.
-Here, we present deep spectroscopic observations of the Abell 1201 BCG with MUSE, which reveal emission lines from a faint counterimage, opposite to the main arc, at a radius of 0.6 arcsec.
-We explore models in which the lensing mass is described by a combination of stellar mass and a standard dark-matter halo.
-The counter-image is not predicted in such models, unless the dark-matter component is negligible, which would imply an extremely heavy stellar initial mass function (IMF) in this galaxy.
-We consider two modifications to the model which can produce the observed configuration without resorting to extreme IMFs.
-Imposing a radial gradient in the stellar mass-to-light ratio, Y, can generate a counter-image close to the observed position if $\Upsilon$ increases by $\geq 60$ per cent within the inner $\sim 1$ arcsec (e.g. variation from a Milky-Way-like to a Salpeter-like IMF).
-Alternatively, the counter-image can be produced by introducing a central super-massive black hole.
-The required mass is $M{\rm BH} = (1.3 \pm 0.6) \times 10^{10} \, {\rm M}{\odot}$ , which is comparable to the largest black holes known to date, several of which are also hosted by BCGs.
-We comment on future observations which promise to distinguish between these alternatives.
+Abell 1201 is a massive galaxy cluster at z = 0.169 with a brightest cluster galaxy (BCG) that acts as a gravitational lens to a background source at z = 0.451.
+The lensing configuration is unusual, with a single bright arc formed at small radius (~ 2 arcsec), where stars and dark matter are both expected to contribute substantially to the total lensing mass.
+Here, we present deep spectroscopic observations of the Abell 1201 BCG with MUSE (Multi-Unit Spectroscopic Explorer), which reveal emission lines from a faint counterimage, opposite to the main arc, at a radius of 0.6 arcsec.
+We explore models in which the lensing mass is described by a combination of stellar mass and a standard dark matter halo.
+The counterimage is not predicted in such models, unless the dark matter component is negligible, which would imply an extremely heavy stellar initial mass function (IMF) in this galaxy.
+We consider two modifications to the model, which can produce the observed configuration without resorting to extreme IMFs.
+Imposing a radial gradient in the stellar mass-to-light ratio, Υ , can generate a counterimage close to the observed position if Υ increases by $\gtrsim 60$ per cent within the inner \sim 1 arcsec (e.g. variation from a Milky Way-like to a Salpeter-like IMF).
+Alternatively, the counterimage can be produced by introducing a central supermassive black hole.
+The required mass is $M{\rm BH} = (1.3 \pm 0.6) \times 10^{10} \,\rm M{\odot}$, which is comparable to the largest black holes known to date, several of which are also hosted by BCGs.
+We comment on future observations that promise to distinguish between these alternatives.

-Key words: gravitational lensing: strong - galaxies: elliptical and lenticular, cD - galaxies: clusters: individual: Abell 1201
+Key words: gravitational lensing: strong-galaxies: clusters: individual: Abell 1201-galaxies: elliptical and lenticular, cD.